Basil Polenta with Ratatouille

 - In a large heavy saucepan, bring water and 1/4 teaspoon salt to a boil.
 Reduce heat to a gentle boil; slowly whisk in cornmeal.
-Cook and stir with a wooden spoon for 15-20 minutes or until polenta is thickened and pulls away cleanly from the sides of the pan.
+Cook and stir with a wooden spoon until polenta is thickened and pulls away cleanly from the sides of the pan, 15-20 minutes.
 Stir in basil.

 - Spread into an 8-in. square baking dish coated with cooking spray.
 Refrigerate for 30 minutes.

 - Meanwhile, in a large skillet, saute the eggplant, onion and green pepper in 2 tablespoons oil until crisp-tender.
 Add garlic; cook 1 minute longer.
 Stir in the tomatoes, olives, oregano, pepper and remaining salt.
-Cook and stir over medium heat for 10-12 minutes or until vegetables are tender.
+Cook and stir over medium heat until vegetables are tender, 10-12 minutes.

-- Cut polenta into four squares.
-In another large skillet, cook polenta in remaining oil in batches for 7-8 minutes on each side or until golden brown.
+- Cut polenta into 4 squares.
+In another large skillet, cook polenta in remaining oil in batches until golden brown, 7-8 minutes on each side.
 Serve with ratatouille; garnish with basil.
-Yield: 4 servings.